balima78/evalTx/README.md

 # evalTx
 Evaluation of kidney transplants at transplantation.

-Functions to predict transplant outcomes at transpl«ántation.
+Functions to predict transplant outcomes at transplantation.